The Body (Into the Dark): Plot

 Professional hitman Wilkes (Tom Bateman) has just finished murdering an unidentified famous man in his lavish apartment.
 Sipping a glass of the dead man's wine and tasting his casu marzu, Wilkes receives a call from his employer and lets him know he finished the job.
 The only thing left is to remove the body.
 Wilkes wraps it up like a mummy and drags it through the hotel lobby and into the street.
 He is seen by several people, but they assume it is all part of his Halloween costume.

 On the city streets, Wilkes bumps into three young people who are on their way to a party: Alan Morgan Adams (David Hull), Dorothy (Aurora Perrineau) and Nick (Harvey Guillén).
 Thinking his costume is cool, they ask him to join them, and he accepts the offer only to get a ride away from the police, who are nearby investigating the vandalism of parked cars.

-The party itself is an elaborate Halloween costume party held at mansion, and hosted by trust fund baby Jack Baker (Ray Santiago).
+The party itself is an elaborate Halloween costume party held at a mansion, and hosted by trust fund baby Jack Baker (Ray Santiago).
 Wilkes drags the wrapped corpse in, and it attracts the interest of partiers who believe it is a prop.
 The taciturn Wilkes has no use for the party.
 He also doesn't attempt to hide who he is, relying instead on everyone's acceptance that it's a Halloween act.
 He is chatted up by Maggie (Rebecca Rittenhouse), an employee of Jack who is dressed as Marie Antoinette.
 She agrees to give him a ride to leave the party.